Arkansas Disability Coalition

 Arkansas Disability Coalition (ADC) is a statewide organization that assists families and individuals with all types of disabilities, providing health-related support, information, resources and training.
 ADC works to ensure that all persons with disabilities are empowered with the knowledge and assistance they require to make informed decisions, through advocating the value and power of partnerships between families, health care professionals, service providers, lawmakers and the community.

 ADC is an alliance of organizations and individuals joined to promote full and equal participation of people with disabilities in all aspects of life.
-To support this belief, the ADC offers the following programs: FAMILY 2 FAMILY HEALTH INFORMATION CENTER (F2F HIC) and PROJECT DOCC.
+To support this belief, the ADC offers the following programs:

 ADC staff are parents of children with special health care needs and we have a diverse Board of Directors that represent community programs and initiatives that promote the advocacy, transition, employment, education and health care needs of Arkansans with disabilities.
+Our program has been designed to inform, educate and assist families of children or youth with special health care needs (CYSHCN) in a variety of ways and a number of different areas:

 • General health-related assistance to families and professionals